tram-tr/3D-Hand-Gestures-Recognition/README.md

    ![Pairwise Distances for Left Hand](sample_feature/image29679_left_distances.png)
    ![Pairwise Distances for Right Hand](sample_feature/image29679_right_distances.png)

 - **Angles Between Keypoint Vectors**: I think calculating angles between keypoint vectors adds another layer of useful information.
-This feature captures the curvature and orientation of the hand, making it particularly helpful for distinguishing between gestures that might look similar in shape but differ in the way they’re oriented.
+This feature captures the curvature and orientation of the hand, making it particularly helpful for distinguishing between poses that might look similar in shape but differ in the way they’re oriented.

    Here is an example plot for the angles between vectors: